calebomondi/Hardhat-Template-TS/README.md

   ![hh](https://github.com/user-attachments/assets/be7e3bf2-e223-4df6-9064-bb55a0b0479a)

-The template comes with the default Lock smart contract that comes with the initial Hardhat setup To interact with the Lock smart contract, follow the following steps;
+The template the the default Lock smart contract that comes with the initial Hardhat setup.
+To interact with the Lock smart contract and deploy, follow the following steps;

 1. Compile the contract
   ``` shell